Classification of translation invariant topological Pauli stabilizer codes for prime dimensional qudits on two-dimensional lattices: Transcription to polynomials

 \begin{proof}[Proof of the transcription] Any translation invariant abelian group of generalized Pauli operators corresponds to a submodule $S$ of the $R$-module $P$ of all generalized Pauli operators (forgetting phase factors) with the property that $v^\dagger \lambda_q v = 0$ for any $v \in S$~\cite[Prop.~1.2]{Haah2013}.
 Picking a generating set for the module $S$, which amounts to writing $S = \im \sigma$ for some matrix $\sigma$ over $R$, we have a matrix equation $\sigma^\dagger \lambda_q \sigma = 0$.
-The topological order condition~\cite{BravyiHastingsMichalakis2010stability} is equivalent to $\ker \sigma^\dagger \lambda_q = \im \sigma$~\cite[Lem.~3.1]{Haah2013}.
-An elementary symplectic trasformation is induced by a Clifford circuit of finite depth and a symplectic transformation is induced by a Clifford QCA~\cite[\S2.1]{Haah2013}.
-These (elementary) symplectic transformations are forgetful only of a conjugation by a (possibly infinitely supported) generalized Pauli operator~\cite[Prop.~2.2]{Haah2013}.
+The topological order condition~\cite{BravyiHastingsMichalakis2010stability} for unfrustrated commuting Pauli Hamiltonians is equivalent to $\ker \sigma^\dagger \lambda_q = \im \sigma$~\cite[Lem.~3.1]{Haah2013}.
+An elementary symplectic trasformation is always induced by a Clifford circuit of finite depth~\cite[\S2.1]{Haah2013}.
+These symplectic transformations are forgetful only of a conjugation by a (possibly infinitely supported) generalized Pauli operator~\cite[Prop.~2.2]{Haah2013}.
 The module $\im \sigma_0$ is the same as the toric code stabilizer group. \end{proof}